JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 4. 3DSen

-Games with gamepad or keyboard mouse controls:
-(some of these will require a beefier PC)
-1. Overload (Descent Descendant)
-2. Lucky's Tale
-3. Tinertia
-4. Ultrawings
-6. SkyrimVR (Gamepad)
-7. Alien Isolation
-8. Edge of Nowhere
-12. Subnautica
-13. Hellblade: Senuas Sacrifice
-14. Pixel Ripped 1989
-15. Monstrum
-19. Assetto Corsa
-21. Thumper
-23. Everspace

-Havent played
-1. Dirt Rally
-16. Project Cars 2
-17. Yooka Laylee VR
-10. Battlezone
-11. Chronos
-5. Vox Machinae
-9. Blaze Rush (havent played)
-18. Legend of Dungeon (Doll House layout - setup keyboard input on your controller - gamepad support might not work in VR for some reason)
-22. Distance (Like trackmania but with more hazards and wings)
-23. House of the Dying Sun
-24. Vector36 "The more I play this the more I love it, the level of control is sublime and the feeling of presence is second to none.
-Can't recommend it enough, best racer I've ever played by a mile."

 # Some trickier 3D solutions #
 1. using CEMU to [emulate wiiu](https://www.reddit.com/r/oculus/comments/7rx0tm/bigscreen_vs_virtual_desktop_a_detailed_comparison/dtui2gq/) with SBS Stereoscopic
 9. Trinius https://www.trinusvirtualreality.com/trinus-dream/ converts normal games to sbs